QuantEcon/myst-markdown-tree-sitter.nvim/VISUAL_TEST.md

 All code blocks above should have proper syntax highlighting according to their language:
 - Python keywords (import, def, return, etc.) should be highlighted
-- JavaScript keywords (const, console, etc.) should be highlighted
+- Rust keywords (fn, let, etc.) should be highlighted
-- Bash commands (echo, ls, grep) should be highlighted
 - Comments should be styled as comments
 - Strings should be highlighted as strings